cuplsensor/cuplcodec/_doc_build/html/_sources/docs/tutorial/index.rst.txt

 ------------------------

 The URL contains a Hash-Based-Message-Authentication-Code or HMAC.
-This is made by taking the MD5 checksum of some data, concatenating this with a secret key and then taking the MD5 of the result.
+This is made by taking the MD5 checksum of some data, concatenating this with a secret key (:cpp:member:`seckey`) and then taking the MD5 of the result.

 At the provisioning stage, a random secret key is generated that is unique to each sensor.
 This is a shared secret: it is stored both by the web application and in the sensor.